TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 |Very Good (740-799)||$1,120||$1,453|

-If you're saddled with an at-fault collision, ticket, reckless driving violation, or DUI on your driving résumé, GEICO could be a better choice than Progressive.
+If you're saddled with an at-fault collision, ticket, reckless driving violation, or DUI on your driving résumé, GEICO could be a better choice for insurance coverage than Progressive.
 Every car insurance company prices policies differently after a violation, so don't hesitate to shop around to figure out which insurer is best for you.

 |Infraction||GEICO avg. annual premium||Progressive avg. annual premium|